vbchomp/reading-notes/code301/class-13.md

 - What is the difference between a status 200 and a status 201?
 201 has a location header

 ## Things I Want To Know More About

+- In class review of my code to go over the Auth0 verification of the user email